Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 4. After Wizard finished start sphinx daemon by pressing "Start Sphinx daemon";

 Set up schedule jobs to re-index your website periodically:
-Before setup the schedule you should run Wizard which will create special schedule files.
+Before setup the schedule you should run Wizard to create special schedule files.
 The default location of that files is:
 /path/to/wp-content/uploads/sphinx/cron/
 After wizard is finished edit you crontab file.